 In Quebec, a lot of people are bilingual.
-There are plenty of French signs everywhere as well as all the English.
-I've always thought that having a second language would be fantastic, although I think I see it's not my best skill.
+There are plenty of French and English signs everywhere.
+I've always thought that having a second language would be fantastic, and it's the same for cybersecurity.

 Having a second step in IT security is always smart.
 That's why I always recommend having a two-factor authentication system.
 You might be asking, ‘What's all this in non-geek talk, Josh?’
-Now, for most systems you access, you just need to use a name and a password.
-If you have a good password security policy, that is you've got good characters in it—you've got specials characters, uppercase, and lowercase—then it's okay for Facebook or your personal email.
+Now, for most systems you access, you just need to have a username and a password.
+If you have a good password security policy—that is you've got specials characters, uppercase, and lowercase—then it's okay for Facebook or your personal email.
 However, if you're dealing with banks or your company's data, it's good to have an extra step.

-A few years back, many banks sent out a small piece of hardware.
-It was all you needed to log in.
-It generated a random code and then allowed you to type that in or something with a USB stick that you just pop into your system.
+A few years back, many banks sent out a small piece of hardware, which was all you needed to log in.
+It generated a random code that you would need to type in or something with a USB stick that you just pop into your system.
 There were similar systems for computers where you needed a physical thing to plug in beforehand before you could log in.
-Nowadays, most people carry around a smartphone, so they've utilized that.
+Nowadays, most people carry around a smartphone, so they've utilised that.
 We use our smartphone in a two-factor authentication setup.

 The Final Word